m0wlheld/homeassistant-zigbee2mqtt/README.md

 ## Usage

 1. Clone this repository to a suitable machine and change into the created directory `homeassistant`.
-1. Create an `.env` file in directory `homeassistant` with the environment variable names and values specified below
+1. Create an `.env` file in that directory with the environment variable names and values specified below
 1. Use `docker compose config` to validate the compose file and variable substitution
 1. Use `docker compose up -d` to start the stack
 1. After some time, open a browser and point it to http://<hostname or -ip>:80/ to open Home Assistant UI and start onboarding